Executive Master of Business Administration

 Special Topics: TBA

 Course topics change on an annual basis based on interests and availabilities.
-Prior topics include Mergers and Acquisitions and Indigenous Business and Communities.
+Prior topics include Mergers and Acquisitions and Corporate Governance.

 Put your new knowledge to the test in a simulation working on your own and within a team.